carlnordenfelt/aws-api-gateway-for-cloudformation/README.md

 The base path name that callers of the API must provide as part of the URL after the domain name.
 This value must be unique for all of the mappings across a single API.
 Exclude this if you do not want callers to specify a base path name after the domain name.
+*Note:* The basePath replaces the stage name the ApiBasePathMapping is connected to.
+*Note:* If you exclude this parameter, or leave it empty, you can only create one base path mapping for the given Rest API.

 * Required: no
 * Type: String